brucemack/brucemack.github.io/ampersand/asl-audio-levels.md

     ast_cli(fd, "RX VOICE DISPLAY:\n");
     ast_cli(fd, "                                 v -- 3KHz        v -- 5KHz\n");

 I count 34 spaces to get to the 3kHz point and 51 to get to the 5kHz point.
-Let's just hope the user has a monospaced font!
+Let's just hope the user has selected a monospaced font!
 HIHI.

 Using the ratio above, 3kHz corresponds to an `apeak` of 7,430 and 5kHz corresponds to 11,100.
 In dBFS terms this means that 3kHz is -12 dBFS peak and 5kHz is -9 dBFS peak.
-(NOTE: This squares with the advice that career TV broadcast engineer Dan Brown W1DAN once gave me: "always leave at least 10dB of headroom.")
+(NOTE: This squares with the advice that career TV broadcast engineer Dan Brown W1DAN once gave me: "always leave around 10dB of headroom.")

 ## TX 55553 Parrot

 Patrick N2DYI has given me a lot of useful information about the way his parrot works and how levels should be computed in general.
-I've done a [separate article on the details](https://mackinnon.info/ampersand/parrot-55553-notes).
+I've done a [separate article on the full details of 55553](https://mackinnon.info/ampersand/parrot-55553-notes).
 Bottom line: Patrick does his work using RMS (average) levels, *not peak levels.* His mapping is as follows:

 | RMS dBFS    | Qualitative         |